Table of Contents[Hide][Show]

 diff --brief file1 file2

-option outputs only whether the files differ, without showing detailed differences.
-For example, diff --brief file1.txt file2.txt
+The --brief option outputs only whether the files differ, without showing detailed differences.
+For example, diff --brief file1.txt file2.txt will simply output Files file1.txt and file2.txt differ if there are differences.

 This is useful for scripting or automation where only a yes/no answer is needed.